 At its core, a digital classroom is an environment where technology enhances the learning experience.
 It is a classroom where every lesson isn’t just spoken or written on a blackboard but displayed on a 200-inch interactive screen.
 The students aren’t just listening passively but engaging with the material, collaborating with their peers digitally, and accessing the lesson recordings on their devices for revision.
 This is the future we’re talking about.
-But what does it take to create such a classroom?
+But how do you design a classroom with these capabilities?

 Let’s talk about one of the biggest benefits of the digital classroom: digital collaboration.

 Gone are the days of group projects where students huddle around one tiny textbook or fight over who gets the mouse to do the PowerPoint.
-In a digital classroom, students can collaborate on projects in real-time, right on the big screen or on their own devices.
+In a smart classroom, students can collaborate on projects in real-time, right on the big screen or on their own devices.
 They can brainstorm ideas, create visual presentations, and share research—all through a shared digital space.
-Digital collaboration makes learning more dynamic and engaging, encouraging creativity and critical thinking.
+Digital collaboration in a classroom makes learning more dynamic and engaging, encouraging creativity and critical thinking.

 Bridging the Learning Gap: Anytime, Anywhere Learning